spotinst/help/src/docs/ocean/tools-and-integrations/kops/migrate-cluster.md

 ## Option 2: Migrate Master and Worker Nodes of an Existing Cluster Managed by AWS Auto Scaling Groups to Ocean

-The migration of existing deployment will consist of two separate layers: master nodes and worker nodes’ Instance Group(s).
+The migration of existing deployment will consist of two separate layers: master nodes and worker nodes' Instance Group(s).
 Both will be imported.

 1. Enable Spot support by toggling the feature flag.
 On the management station where KOPS commands are run: